sonArc::project

 Since the 1990s, Sonntag, whose artistic roots reach back to the minimal- and concept art as well as

-to the so-called new and experimental music, has repeatedly cooperated with scientific laboratories.
+the so-called new and experimental music, has repeatedly cooperated with scientific laboratories.

 Alongside the examination of human perception, the question at the centre of his artistic work